 A first estimation of the corresponding surcharge for fixed costs per charging process amounts to about 1 euro, which equals to about 20 % of the total costs for a charging process.
-This indicates that an economical rollout of fast charging stations is conceivable - at least if the market diffusion of fast charging compliant vehicles succeeds in the coming years.
+This indicates that an economical rollout of fast charging stations is conceivable-at least if the market diffusion of fast charging compliant vehicles succeeds in the coming years.

 Our model still neglects structural and construction specific characteristics of the highway.
 A concrete analysis of our results with respect to available grid connections and other highway specific limitations has to complete this work.
 This is crucial because a parallel charging of 24 electric vehicles with an average charging power of 80 kW at a single charging station would lead to an additional grid load of about 2 MW.
 Furthermore, neglecting vehicle flows from other federal states and countries should be considered within the model.
-The improved algorithm should also consider that users of electric vehicles avoid long distance trips (i.e. the number of trips above 80 km should be lower for electric compared to conventional vehicles).
-Real GPS based trip data might even improve our results and might serve as a cornerstone for a more sophisticated and electric vehicle specific OD flow simulation.
+The improved algorithm should also consider that users of BEV avoid long distance trips (i.e., the number of trips above 80 km should be lower for electric compared to conventional vehicles).
+Real GPS based trip data might even improve our results and might serve as a cornerstone for a more sophisticated and BEV specific OD flow simulation.
+Additionally, the acceptance of increased idle time for vehicle users during charging as well as the individual preferences for locations (i.e., from investors, user acceptance, etc.) should be considered in further research.
 Overall, the methodological approach is however unaffected.